open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

         "semver1.0.0");
     ```

-    The above requires import of the `System.Diagnostics` namespace.
+    The above requires import of the `System.Diagnostics.Metrics` namespace.

     **Note**
     It is important to note that `Meter` instances are created by using its
     constructor, and *not* by calling a `GetMeter` method on the
     `MeterProvider`.
-This is important distinction from the [OpenTelemetry
+This is an important distinction from the [OpenTelemetry
     specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#get-a-meter),
     where `Meter`s are obtained from `MeterProvider`.